MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M07-Unit 5 Restrict network access to PaaS resources with virtual network service endpoints.md

 4. select **Review + create**, then click **Create**.

-## Create a file share in the storage account
+## Task 7: Create a file share in the storage account

 1. After the storage account is created, enter the name of the storage account in the **Search resources, services, and docs** box, at the top of the portal.
 When the name of your storage account appears in the search results, select it.
 2. Select **File shares**, as shown in the following picture: